-By April, you may not find very many early registration discounts, but sibling and multiple week camp discounts are often still available.
+After April, you may not find as many early registration discounts, but sibling and multiple week camp discounts are often still available.

 Tip 3: Consider one day sessions

 Sending kids to camp for a day or two at a time can be a great way to break up the monotony of summer, or to supplement your other child care arrangements.
 Kids still get to experience all the fun of camp, but you’re only paying for the days you need.
-Steve & Kate’s Camp is one example of a camp that offers this type of flexibility — and your child can drop in for one day at a time without any advance registration.
-Most other one-day sessions do require advance registration.
+ActivityHero makes it easy to find camps that offer single day sessions.
 (And if it’s a very popular camp, we recommend registering as early as you can to make sure you secure your spot.)

 Tip 4: Apply for scholarships and financial aid